TLDR

 Ready to prepare your growth stack for ChatGPT ads?

 I help teams map AI intent, fix measurement infrastructure, and build AEO-optimized content.
-Book a strategy session to assess how ChatGPT ads fit into your acquisition mix.
+Book a strategy session to see where ChatGPT ads fit in your acquisition mix (and what to do before you can buy at scale).

 AEO: Being Recommendable by AI